 Without a doubt, my inspiration was a bottle of Van Gogh Raspberry Vodka; the name slid off of my tongue easily enough and beyond the vodka; the other ingredients are quite comfortable in Mojito world.

-I’ve always had a mint plant in my garden; the secret to enjoying mint without having it take over is to plant it in a large container that you then sink into the ground.
+I’ve always have a mint plant in my garden; the secret to enjoying mint without having it take over is to plant it in a large container that you then sink into the ground.
 Before I moved I had a plant that had flourished for 20 years in a 5-gallon paint bucket that was put into a hole the same size.

 If runners try to take root where the plant touchs the ground they’re easy enough to remove but it simply can not send out shoots from underground and take over an entire garden.
 Pure mint heaven!

-I think my main purpose for mint is cocktails; first it was for Mint Juleps but now clearly I knew I needed it for Mojitos even before I knew they existed!
+I think my main purpose for mint is cocktails; first it was for Mint Juleps but now clearly I needed it for Mojitos even before I knew they existed!
 I love the basic flavoring of a Mojito even beyond the rum component.

 Lime, mint, simple syrup and sparkling water alone would make a refreshing non alcoholic beverage and I have indeed served them to friends who are choosing to not imbibe.
 Add some raspberries and it just gets better.
 Add some Van Gogh Raspberry Vodka?
 Oh yeah.